 The Company has been doing business with an outside sales and marketing vendor since December 2017, which became a related party in July 2022 when a member of the Company's board of directors joined the vendor's board of directors.
-The Company has a two-year contract with this vendor valued at \$1.4 million and paid \$0.7 million during fiscal 2024.
+The Company has a two-year contract with this vendor valued at \$1.4 million and paid \$0.7 million during the six months ended September 30, 2023.